 PROCEEDINGS

 The following texts represent the transcripts of the presentations made by all the speakers at the public forum.
-Please note that the full text of Ben Hayes has been included although time constraints forced him to shorten his concluding remarks.
+Please note that Ben Hayes' full text is included although time constraints forced him to shorten his concluding remarks.

 OPENING REMARKS